jgoerzen/vintage-computing/README.md

                                 |___/         |___/
 ```

+## Banner

+There are two banner-type programs installed:

+ - `vint banner` will generate horizontal ASCII-art banners.
+It comes
+   from the Debian package sysvbanner.
+ - `vint printerbanner` will generate vertical (rotated) ASCII-art
+   banners.
+It comes from the Debian package bsdmainutils.

 ## Debian and BSD games (/usr/games) (more than 50)

 In addition to the games listed above, quite a few more (over 60!) are